CutieOwl/cs109_challenge/README.md

 # Welcome!

-This is my (Katherine Li's) repository for my CS109 Challenge Project, "Horoscopes: Fact or Fiction?"
+This is my (Katherine Li's) repository for my CS109 Challenge Project, "Do Horoscopes Work: Written in the Stars?"

 You can find the code (in an .ipynb file with visuals!) under src/horoscope.ipynb.